Grace Raymond Hebard: Suffragist

 National suffragists heralded Wyoming when on Dec.
 10, 1869, territorial Gov. John A. Campbell signed the suffrage act into law.
 Suffragists were not so celebratory two years later when legislators seeking to repeal women's enfranchisement failed by a single vote, according to historian Phil Roberts.
 Roberts cites the late T.A.
 Larson's research that found suffrage detractors feared women voters would seek Sunday closing of saloons.
 Yet, Hebard in a 1920 interview with the New York Tribune failed to account for opposition to women's suffrage in Wyoming, noting:

 "I never before saw an anti-suffragist.
 You know, out in Wyoming we have had woman suffrage for fifty years, and there is no such thing as an anti-suffrage man in our state -- much less a woman."

 Yet it was because of such anti-suffragists that Esther Hobart Morris made history for women in Wyoming in 1870 when she received an appointment as the nation's first female justice of the peace.
 Morris' historic posting in South Pass City, a mining town in Central Wyoming, followed the previous justice resigning in protest of Wyoming's suffrage legislation.
-Hebard spent many years advancing a claim that can be traced back to her trail marking companion H.G.
+Hebard spent many years advancing a claim that can be traced back to her trail marking companion Captain H.G.
 Nickerson that Morris was an instigator and co-author of that legislation.
 That claim is considered false by some recent researchers.